Ranjit1401/AI-Smart-Microgrid-Simulator/README.md

 ✅ AI in this project is implemented as an **Intelligent Decision System**:
 - The system detects shortage situations
 - Automatically allocates limited energy using priority
-- Generates AI suggestions to improve stability (reduce demand / increase battery / add solar panels)
+- Generates AI suggestions to improve stability (reduce demand / increase battery / add solar panels

-> Note: This is **Rule-based AI / Expert System AI** used in real-world control systems.

 ---